Crocs, Flip Flops and Jeans, Oh My!

 The Narrows are a pristine and unique location.
 While not much litter is found in this desert oasis, it has been known to happen.
 Be sure to pack out all your trash and any litter you find.
 Don't use the river rock to build additional cairns or "rock art" structures.

 Enjoy Your Time

 All that said, enjoy your time!
-Just because there may be some guidelines and general common sense items doesn’t take away from the beauty being experienced; in fact, it can enhance it!
-When you’re prepared, it allows you to focus on the actual hike and your surroundings vs being worried about snapping your ankle as you thought flip-flop would be ideal.
+Just because there may be some guidelines and general common sense items doesn’t take away from the beauty being experienced; in fact, it will enhance it!
+When you’re prepared, it allows you to focus on the actual moment and your surroundings vs being worried about snapping your ankle as you thought flip-flop would be ideal.
 Even better, there’s no cell service in the canyon, so it gives you a great opportunity to really disconnect from the tech and reconnect with nature.
 As always, enjoy your public lands and Adventure Responsibly!